fplab/ui-for-pl/src/educational-technology.rst

   .. bibliography:: educational-technology.bib
     :filter: key == 'suzuki2017exploring'

-  Five types of common hints that teachers give to help students fix their code that can be generated using program synthesis are itentified: transformations (what to change to make the program work), locations (the line(s) that need to be changed to make the program work), data (demonstrating where a variable takes on the wrong value), behavior (identifying how the program is not behaving how it is supposed to), and examples (examples of inputs and correct outputs).
-Additionally, four principles of feedback design are identified: 1) help students locate bugs, 2) demonstrate instances in which code fails, 3) explain behavior of code with visual execution, and 4) help students understand the relationship between the cause of an error and its symptoms.
+  From analysis of Q&A posts on a discussion forum for a programming class as well as an interview of a teaching assistant for a college level introductory programming class, five types of common hints that teachers give to help students fix their code that can be generated using program synthesis are itentified:

+  1) Transformations (what to change to make the program work)
+  2) Locations (the line(s) that need to be changed to make the program work)
+  3) Data (demonstrating where a variable takes on the wrong value)
+  4) Behavior (identifying how the program is not behaving how it is supposed to)
+  5) Examples (examples of inputs and correct outputs)

+  Additionally, four principles of feedback design described in prior work are identified:

+  1) Help students locate bugs
+  2) Demonstrate instances in which code fails
+  3) Explain behavior of code with visual execution
+  4) Help students understand the relationship between the cause of an error and its symptoms

 Tutoring Systems
 ================